|

 Jupiter IS the physical cause of this variance.
 Bode should

 have found a variance beyond Jupiter, and he didn't.
-Beyond that,

-Actually, you can see the variance beyond Jupiter even
+Actually, you can see the variance beyond Jupiter

-without doing any math.
+even without doing any math.
 A passing glance at the Solar System

 would tell you that Jupiter is a dividing line.
 Inside Jupiter,